Heathers: The Musical: 2025 Off-Broadway revival

-Heathers: The Musical (High School Edition)
+Heathers: The Musical (Teen Edition)

 Following its 2014 Off-Broadway run, the musical gained a cult following, and high schools requested licensing rights; accordingly, an abridged "PG-13" version was prepared, revised by writers Laurence O’Keefe and Kevin Murphy, iTheatrics, and licensing company Samuel French for student productions.
 Most of the profanity in the show was deleted, "Big Fun", "Dead Girl Walking", and the majority of the songs received rewritten lyrics and one new song, "You're Welcome" was written for the show to replace "Blue".
 O'Keefe and Murphy have stated that they prefer "You're Welcome" to "Blue", and the change was officially made for the London production of Heathers in June 2018 and all further licensed productions.

-The first performance of Heathers: The Musical (High School Edition) took place on September 15, 2016, at Pearce Theatre, J.J.
+The first performance of Heathers: The Musical (Teen Edition) took place on September 15, 2016, at Pearce Theatre, J.J.
 Pearce High School, Richardson, Texas.
 A Brazilian version, "Heathers – A Teen Musical" was set to open in 2020 at the Stunt Burger, but because of the COVID-19 pandemic it made some changes.

 In popular culture

-In 2019, a high school production of the musical is the focus of the "Chapter Fifty-One: Big Fun" episode of Riverdale.
+In 2019, a high school production of the musical was the focus of the "Chapter Fifty-One: Big Fun" episode of Riverdale.
 The Riverdale cast album of the musical was produced via WaterTower Music.
-The lyrics from the songs in the episode are from the High School Edition of the musical with most of the profanity deleted.
+The lyrics from the songs in the episode are from the Teen Edition of the musical with most of the profanity deleted.